A complete guide to finger knitting

 how to do finger knitting step 1

-Hold one end of your chunky yarn secure under your thumb.
+Hold one end of your chunky yarn securely under your thumb.
 Wrap the yarn around your four fingers, going in front and behind them alternately, beginning by going behind your index finger.
-When you take the thread infront of your little finger, wrap it around your little finger so it then goes behind it, before coming in front of your ring finger to go back the other way.
+When you take the thread in front of your little finger, wrap it around your little finger so it then goes behind it, before coming in front of your ring finger to go back the other way.
 When you get back to your first finger, you will have a loop of yarn on each finger.

 Step 2